ElliottMetzler/the-manhattan-project/README.md

 Since the Cocktail Database (hereafter "cocktailDB") has a JSON API and richer extraction capabilities with a $2 fee to [Patreon](https://www.patreon.com/thedatadb) (not to be confused with [Patron](https://www.patrontequila.com/age-gate/age-gate.html?origin=%2F&flc=homepage&fln=Post_Homepage_Patron)), we purchased full access.
 We extracted and cleaned the data using Python, wrote schema in Postgres, and used Google Cloud Platform Buckets to upload csv files and import them into our own database.

 The second important piece of data we used are ingredient prices from the web.
-We compiled a list of ingredients from the cocktailDB and leveraged [Walmart's API](https://www.bluecartapi.com) for drink prices.
+We compiled a list of ingredients from the cocktailDB and leveraged [BlueCart API](https://www.bluecartapi.com) for drink prices.
 As with the data from the cocktailDB, we uploaded a table of ingredient prices to our database.

 ### Cocktail Data